-You have a wide array of choices available to you in CBD products for muscle recovery and pain.
+You have a wide array of choices available to you in CBD products from Salt Leaf Hemp for muscle recovery and pain.
 Which kind you decide to try is up to you, based on your own preference and advice from your physician.
 CBD oils can come in a tincture form that you can simply drop beneath your tongue for faster-acting relief.
 If you’d rather, tinctures can be added to beverages like protein shakes or juice.

 If you don’t like the taste of a tincture, capsule form is another convenient option.
 Again, this may work a bit more slowly than using a tincture sublingually under the tongue, but it’s still an effective method of delivery.
 Gummies or other edibles can also be good if you’d prefer to add a CBD-infused snack to your post-workout routine.
 A vape pen can be a fast-acting and portable way to add cannabidiol to your regimen, as well.

 Finally, there are a number of topical choices on the market.
 CBD topicals can be placed directly on the skin of the affected area.
 They come in balms, lotions, creams, and serums.
 This can be an effective choice to use on your sore muscles after a game or workout.
 Topicals go directly to the source of pain and inflammation and can be applied as needed.